oidc-sweden/specifications/oidc-signature-extension.md

 A request for signature MUST contain the [Signature Request Parameter Claim](#the-signature-request parameter-claim) and its inclusion in the request MUST follow the requirements stated in sections [3.2.1](#placement-of-the-parameter-in-an-authentication-request), "[Placement of the Parameter in an Authentication Request](#placement-of-the-parameter-in-an-authentication-request)" and [3.2.2](#security-requirements), "[Security Requirements](#security-requirements)".

+The authentication request MUST contain the `prompt` parameter<sup>1</sup> and its value MUST be include the `login` parameter value.
+The reason for this is that a signature must never be generated based on a previous authentication.

+> \[1\]: The `prompt` parameter can be provided either as an ordinary request parameter or as a field in a Request Object.

 <a name="requirements-on-signing-user"></a>
 #### 4.1.1.
 Requirements on Signing User